There are more options than ever for cervical screening!

 To check when you’re next due for your cervical screening test, phone the National Cancer Screening Register on 1800 627 701.

-If you have a cervix and have had sex (any type of sex*), it’s recommended to have a cervical screening test every 5 years from the age of 25.
+If you have a cervix and have had sex (any type of sex*), it’s recommended to have a cervical screening test every 5 years from the age of 25 to 74.

 This test will look for HPV on the cervix and monitor any changes.